nv-hiep/HI/README.md

 The opacity correction factor ( fraction $R_{HI} = N^{HI} / N^{thin}_{HI}$) indicates how much the optically-thin assumption underestimates the true column density.

-These parameters can only be directly measured when having both emission and absorption information.
-However, while the HI emission is ubiquitous, observing emission and absorption simultaneously requires a good signal-to-noise for absorption, and the limited number of strong radio continuum background sources.
+The CNM fraction (F_CNM) and opacity correction factor (R_HI) can only be directly measured when having both emission and absorption information.
+However, while the HI emission is ubiquitous, observing emission and absorption simultaneously requires a good signal-to-noise for absorption and a limited number of strong radio continuum background sources.
+This implies that the HI absorption is too sparse to resolve the spatial distribution of the HI phases.

 In other words, we DO have full-sky maps of HI emission, but we DO NOT have absorption measurements at any directions (or any pixels) in the sky, we thus do not have a full map of directly-measured FCNM/R_HI.

 ## 5. Use machine learning to estimate FCNM/R
-In order to derive the maps of FCNM/R (over large sky areas where spectral emission data are available) without the HI opacity information, we use emission data produced by (hydrodynamic and magnetohydrodynamic) simulations where the ground-truth values of FCNM/R_HI are available to train machine learning models.
-We will then apply the trained models to observed HI emission data to estimate the cold HI gas fraction and opacity correction factor along any directions in the sky.
+In order to derive the maps of FCNM/R (over large sky areas where spectral emission data are available) without the HI opacity information, we use synthetic emission data produced by (hydrodynamic and magnetohydrodynamic) simulations where the ground-truth values of FCNM/R_HI are available to train machine learning models.

+Here we will make use of representation learning for extracting compact and meaningful information from the datasets, then train supervised ML models using the representation features.
+We will then apply the trained models to the observed HI emission data to estimate the cold HI gas fraction and opacity correction factor along any direction in the sky.